marisombra-dev/language-immersion/README.md

 ## Credits

-Original concept and code by the creator of "Spanglifier" Enhanced with multi-language support and cross-browser compatibility
+Original concept and code by Marisombra, the creator of "Spanglifier" Enhanced with multi-language support and cross-browser compatibility

 ## License